muir/nject/nvelope/README.md

 This is an optional step, provided by the user of `nvelope`, that should return `nject.TerminalError` if the request is not valid.
 Other validation can happen later, but this is good place to enforce API compliance.
+The [nvalid](https://github.com/muir/nvalid) package provides a function to generate an input validator from Swagger.

 ### Actually handle the request